Founded in 1946, TTU has a passion for challenging students

 Keyboarding and word-processing abilities are only part of what is required for Online Learning.
 Students need an understanding of operating system software and computer hardware and peripherals in order to successfully utilize available resources for research and study.

-All that is required to take your first course with the Tennessee Temple Online Learning Program is completed registration and payment of tuition and fees.
-All courses are open to any college-age, adult or qualifying high school learner.
+All that is required to take your first undergraduate course with the Tennessee Temple Online Learning Program is completed registration and payment of tuition and fees.
+All undergraduate courses are open to any college-age, adult or qualifying high school learner.
 This includes students enrolled in other colleges and universities, individuals taking courses for professional development and/or personal enrichment.
 Degree-seeking students will need to complete the regular admissions process.

 Registration for Online Learning courses is easy!
 You can register online or call our office (800-553-4050) during business hours (Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Eastern Standard Time).
 If you know what courses you want to take, you can go directly to the online enrollment form to register.